FaisalAbid/segment-analytics-flutter/README.md

-# segment-analytics-flutter
+# Segment Flutter Analytics

-Segment.com wrapper for Flutter
+Easy to use Segment.com wrapper for Flutter apps.
+Make your analytics a breeze!